Jigme505/Data-Incubator-Challenge/project_proposal.md

 ## The Data

-I used the World Bank website to download all my data in .xls format.
+I used the World Bank's website to download all my data in .xls format.
 Then I converted them into .csv format and loaded it into R:

 ```r